cmacdougald/quick-grader/README.md

 # quick-grader
-A simple python based quick and rough auto grader for java, python, and c/cpp based student projects.
+A simple shell based quick and rough auto grader for java, python, and c/cpp based student projects.